DanielSDVG/HarukiNotes/README.md

 This will convert Markdown files in the `_src` folder into HTML files in the `_out` folder.
 Any files such as images and other resources that are not `.md` nor `.html` files will also be copied from `_src` to `_out`.

-You could also generate an executable using `pkg` (STILL NOT WORKING):
+You could also generate an executable using `pkg`:

 ```
 npm install pkg --global
 pkg .
 ```

-Add it to your `PATH` variable and then you can parse your Markdown from anywhere using the command line:
+Add it to your `PATH` variable and then you can parse your Markdown from anywhere using the command line (depending on your operative system)

 ```
-harukinotes-win
+harukinotes-win src out
-harukinotes-linux
+harukinotes-linux src out
-harukinotes-macos
+harukinotes-macos src out
 ```